fbaeuerlein/cpp-vscode-guide/README.md

 ## Other nice extensions

+There are several, generally supporting extensions that leverage your effort in various ways.
 See the [Extension](doc/Extensions.md) documentation for details on other supportive extensions that can enhance your development workflow.

 ---